joshgerdes/jekyll-uno/_posts/2012-08-01-entity_framework_performance_cheat_sheet.md

 ---
 title:  "Entity Framework Performance Cheat Sheet"
 date:   2012-08-01
-extract: "Performance is important in our applications, this cheat sheet gives tips to improve the Big O performance of your Entity Framework applications and suggestions for when and what to optimise."
+excerpt: "Performance is important in our applications, this cheat sheet gives tips to improve the Big O performance of your Entity Framework applications and suggestions for when and what to optimise."
 canonical: http://blog.staticvoid.co.nz/2012/8/1/entity_framework_performance_cheat_sheet
 redirect_from:
   - 2012/8/1/entity_framework_performance_cheat_sheet